 An ideal location to rent a hotel room would be the closest locacl town of Mt.
 Shasta or the town of McCloud, both are within stone throws of the mountain.
 Do expect the prices to be almost double the average of the nearby Redding or Red Bluff.
 A very unusual yet intriguing is an authentic hotel – McCloud Mercantile hotel.

 Bunny Flat Trail head to Horse camp

 We came after 1:00 pm and had to wait approximately 30-40 minutes for a parking spot.
-Once we ported into one of the parking spaces all the fun has begun!
+Once we ported into one of the vacated spaces all the fun has begun!
 The trail almost immediately splits into two, roughly 200 yards from the trail head at the Bunny Flats.

 Horse camp hike route – make a left turn !

 As you begin the ascent, one path will be going to the right – the Bunny Flat Trail and the second path going to the left – to the summit through Avalanche Gulch (with a stop at Horse Camp).

 We specifically choose to hike the one on the left to the Horse Camp – which is the base camp for the mountaineers attempting to ascend Mount Shasta.
 It was a fairly straight forward hike with a steep inclination.

 On the way up we saw many families with little kids walking to the Horse camp, at least a dozen.
 Some children were walking their own , others, mostly infants and toddlers were carried by parents.
 I carried little bear in an ErgoBaby carrier – which was ideal.